-The Organisation for Economic Cooperation and Development (OECD) has released a proposal to advance international negotiations in an effort to determine that certain “large and highly profitable” multinational enterprises (MNEs)—including digital companies—pay tax wherever they have significant consumer-facing activities and generate their profits.
+The Organisation for Economic Cooperation and Development (OECD) released a proposal to advance international negotiations in an effort to determine that certain “large and highly profitable” multinational enterprises (MNEs)—including digital companies—pay tax wherever they have significant consumer-facing activities and generate their profits.

-As noted in the OECD release, the new OECD proposal—Secretariat Proposal for a “Unified Approach” under Pillar One brings together common elements of three competing proposals from OECD member countries, and is based on the work of the OECD/G20 Inclusive Framework on base erosion and profit shifting (BEPS), which aligns 134 countries and jurisdictions for multilateral negotiation of international tax rules.
+As noted in the OECD release, the proposal—Secretariat Proposal for a “Unified Approach” under Pillar One brings together common elements of three competing proposals from OECD member countries, and is based on the work of the OECD/G20 Inclusive Framework on base erosion and profit shifting (BEPS), which aligns 134 countries and jurisdictions for multilateral negotiation of international tax rules.

 The consultation document describes the “unified approach” to Pillar One as proposed by the OECD Secretariat, and seeks comments from the public on a number of policy issues and technical aspects.
 The comments provided will assist members of the Inclusive Framework on BEPS in the development of a solution for its final report to the G20 in 2020.